darkDev8/SdkLibrary-6.0/README.md

 -----------

 ### Usages
-Add the jar file to you're project.Here is an example of MessageBox class and file path detection.
+Add the jar file to you're project.Here is an example of MessageBox class and check for file existance in hard disk using file detection.
 </br>

 <img src="/img/usage.png" alt="Code usage">